 Trust us, we’ve been there…we’ve all been there.
-Even as full-time travelers, there are occasions when we are desperate to travel to a new place, but something is keeping us from getting on a plane.
+Anyone looking to travel will sometimes find themselves in a quandary.
+Even as full-time travelers, there are occasions when we are desperate to travel to a new place, but something is keeping us from getting on a that train, plane or automobile.

-Time and money – or lack thereof – are two of the greatest travel inhibitors.
-However, there are many obstacles keeping travelers from taking trips.
-Family obligations, health concerns and economic uncertainty are travel impediments, too.
+Historically, time and money – or lack thereof – are two of the greatest travel inhibitors.
+However, there are many obstacles keeping people from traveling.
+Family obligations, health concerns, conflicts and economic uncertainty are major travel impediments as well.